-If you’ve bought a view too many and you never got around to using them, you might be wondering: Has my horseradish gone bad?
+If you’ve bought a few too many and never got around to using them, you might wonder: Has my horseradish gone bad?
 How long does it last?

 Look no further for those burning questions.
 When it comes to horseradish root, it can last 1-2 weeks in the pantry and 1-2 months if stored in the fridge.

-Unopened horseradish sauce lasts 3 months past the best-by date.
+Unopened horseradish sauce lasts three months past the best-by date.
 Once the sauce is opened, it lasts 1-2 months in the fridge.

 How To Tell If Horseradish Has Gone Bad